Are you looking for ways to save on energy in your home?

 If you fill your kettle all the way to the top when you’re making a cup of tea, you’re wasting energy heating water that you’re not actually going to use.
 Fill the kettle up with enough water for the number of cups you actually need, rather than over-filling it.

-Another benefit of doing this is a reduction in boiling time, meaning you’re less likely to forget all about it by the time it’s finished and have to reboil the whole lot anyway.
+Another benefit of doing this is a reduction in boiling time.
+You’re less likely to forget all about it by the time it’s finished and have to reboil the whole lot anyway.

 If there are a few tea or coffee drinkers in your household, make an effort to sync up your drinking habits.
-This way you can make a few cuppas with one switch of the kettle, rather than boiling it multiple times.
+This way you can make a few cuppas with one switch of the kettle and save energy, rather than boiling it multiple times.

 An average 3kW kettle takes 45 seconds to boil one cup of water, whereas it takes around four minutes to boil 1.7 litres.